Waziup/wazigate-system/README.md

 #### OLED Display

 OLED Display controller is initiated by calling `OledLoop()`.
 It checks the status of the gateway and shows it on the display.
-It collects docker container status, `wazigate-host` daemon availability, internet connectivity, WiFi and Ethernet status and shows messages on `reboot` and `shutdown`.
+It collects docker container status, internet connectivity, WiFi and Ethernet status and shows messages on `reboot` and `shutdown`.
 It also receives custom messages from the API.
 The code is stored in `/api/oled.go`.

 #### Fan